soilspectroscopy/ringtrial-modeling/README.md

 -   Performance metrics: `RMSE`, `bias`, `RPIQ`, `Rsq`, `Lin's CCC`.

-Statistical analysis is performed on `RMSE` values using non-parametric `Kruskal-Wallis` test for comparing preprocessing and model types at a significance level of 95%.
-While the statistical tests are performed on the RMSE values, Lin’s CCC is displayed for the sake of visualization as it both encompasses accuracy and bias trend.
+Statistical analysis is performed on `RMSE` values using non-parametric permutation test for comparing experimental factors at a significance level of 95%.
+While the statistical tests are performed on the RMSE values, Lin’s CCC is displayed better visualization reference as it both encompasses accuracy and bias trend into a scaled parameter.

 ## Descriptive statistics